30 Health Mistakes You Don't Know You Are Making

 The Rx: Consume more fruit that's high in fiber and low in sugar, such as cherries, grapefruit, apples, and pears.

 When you're sick, your first instinct may be to medicate.
 But antibiotics only work on bacteria.
 "They do nothing for viruses, which are the most common cause of colds and sinus or throat infections," says Shively.
 "Taking antibiotics when you have a viral infection can cause side effects like diarrhea and breed bacterial resistance."
 That helps create strains of bacteria too strong for antibiotics.

-The Remedy Rx: If you have a virus, Shivley recommends that you take anti-inflammatories like ibuprofen or acetaminophen, drink plenty of fluids and rest.
+The Rx: If you have a virus, Shivley recommends that you take anti-inflammatories like ibuprofen or acetaminophen, drink plenty of fluids and rest.
 "Your immune system will take care of the rest," she says.